Prologue: The Third Time [Jess]

 I reached out instantaneously to smack him and succeeded in that.

 "For overdoing it, and for being a dick before," I said.
 "Although I doubt it'll make much of a difference since there's no real cure to such a predicament."

 "I'll have to take your word for it," Terence replied.
 "I mean, you sure know how to make a poor grad student's life miserable.
 I'm glad I met you, Agent Jess."

 "Wish I could say the same to you, not-so-Agent Terence," I said, purposefully making sure my voice was dripped with as much loathing as I could muster.
 I doubt I deceived him, though.

 Looking back, I think that was the moment that changed everything.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, silverandvioletWrite a Review